An unusual sauce made from perfectly familiar ingredients. Gently flavored with fresh leeks, dreamy for pasta.

 - 1 ounce grated Parmesan or another good cheese

-SAUCE After trimming, cut the leeks in half lengthwise.
+COOK THE LEEKS Bring the water to a boil.
+After cleaning and trimming, cut the leeks in half lengthwise.
 (Check for grit, they might need another rinse.)
 Drop the leek pieces into the boiling water and cook until soft, about 8 minutes.
-Remove them from the water with a slotted spoon and rinse quickly under cold water to stop the cooking.
-Squeeze gently to remove the excess water.
+Remove the leeks from the water with a slotted spoon and rinse quickly under cold water to stop the cooking.
+Squeeze gently to remove the excess water, then transfer to a food processor for puréeing.

-More Recipes Calling for Leeks
+Leek Lovers!
+More Recipes with Leeks

 © Copyright 2008 Kitchen Parade